 For each element, you will choose four different options.
 This means you will have a total of 4^6 = 4,096 possible scenarios that you will have to test.

-As a general rule of thumb, you will need around 100 conversions per scenario to ensure the data you are collecting is statistically significant.
-This translates into 4,096 * 100= 409,600 conversions.
+As a general rule of thumb [being more aggressive], you will need around 200 conversions per scenario to ensure the data you are collecting is statistically significant.
+This translates into 4,096 * 200= 819,200 conversions.

-If testing 4,096 variations sounds difficult, imagine how complicated matters will get by adding variation in campaigns, offers, products, and keywords.
-Running this many test scenarios is not unheard of for many larger websites.
+If testing 4,096 variations sound difficult, imagine how complicated matters will get by adding variation in campaigns, offers, products, and keywords.
+Yes, running that many test variatins is not unheard of for many larger websites.

 When creating an MVT test, keep these possible problems in mind:

-• Be aware of the dangers of creating the test without paying close attention to the hypothesis behind it;
+- Be aware of creating the test without paying close attention to the hypothesis behind it

-• Be aware of the number of variables you are testing and their dependency on one another;
+- Be mindful of the number of variables you are testing and their dependency on one another